aeternity/aeternity/docs/operation.md

 It is possible to start the node in "maintenance mode", where mining, sync and HTTP endpoints are disabled.
 To do so, start the node with `AE__SYSTEM__MAINTENANCE_MODE=true`.
 This can be useful when debugging or performing maintenance tasks on the system.

+## Offline mode

+It is possible to start the node in "offline mode", where mining and sync endpoints are disabled.
+To do so, start the node with `AE__SYSTEM__OFFLINE_MODE=true`.
+This can be useful when debugging or performing rosetta-cli testing on the system.